 At 3 a.m. on Saturday, May 3, 2026, Spirit Airlines' airport monitors were still scrolling "ON TIME" in Spirit-yellow when the push alert hit passengers' phones: every flight canceled, every counter empty, 17,000 people out of a job by sunrise.

-Spirit Airlines Died at 3 a.m. — Passengers Found Out From a Push Notification
+Spirit Airlines Shut Down Overnight — Passengers and Crews Learned From a Push Notification

-The monitors at Gate C12 still scrolled "ON TIME" in Spirit-yellow when the push alert hit.
+At Gate C12, the monitors still scrolled "ON TIME" in Spirit-yellow when the push alert hit.
 By the time the sun came up over Fort Lauderdale, every flight had been canceled, every call center had gone dark, and every customer service counter sat empty.
-The Transportation Secretary went on Fox to deliver the rest of the message himself: if you have a Spirit ticket, don't come to the airport.
+The Transportation Secretary delivered the rest of the message himself: if you have a Spirit ticket, don't come to the airport.
 There will be no one there to help you.

-Spirit had already filed for bankruptcy twice in less than a year — first in November 2024, emerging in March 2025 after shedding debt, then again in August 2025 as losses mounted.
-That first emergence came with a turnaround plan built on a cabin reconfiguration featuring eight Big Front Seats and 42 premium-economy rows per aircraft, projected to generate $44 million in extra revenue.
+Spirit had filed for bankruptcy twice in less than a year — first in November 2024, emerging in March 2025 after shedding debt, then again in August 2025 as losses mounted.
+That first emergence came with a turnaround plan built on a cabin reconfiguration featuring eight Big Front Seats and 42 premium-economy rows, supposedly worth $44 million in extra revenue, alongside a projected $252 million profit for the year.
 Three months later, the airline had lost $257 million.
-The second filing stripped the fleet by more than half, cut debt from $5.3 billion to $2.1 billion, and rested the entire plan on jet fuel at $2.24 per gallon.
+The second filing cut the fleet by more than half, slashed debt from $5.3 billion to $2.1 billion, and rested the entire plan on jet fuel at $2.24 per gallon.
 When the Iran conflict sent fuel to $4.60 per gallon, that plan collapsed.
 The airline announced an orderly wind-down on May 2, 2026, after a potential $500 million bailout fell through.
 By then, Spirit had accumulated more than $2.5 billion in losses since 2020.

 For roughly 17,000 employees, the shutdown worked exactly as described — crews learned the airline was over from the same push notification that hit their passengers.
-If you booked with a credit card, a refund should process automatically.
-Points, vouchers, or third-party bookings likely mean a bankruptcy claims queue.
+Credit or debit card refunds should process automatically; points, vouchers, or third-party bookings likely mean a bankruptcy claims queue.

 Sources: CI Volatility Substack · Brandlab360 Substack